Burdj3/Burdj3/README.md

 </div>

-### <div align="center">I'm Jack, a full-stack developer, husband, and dad!</div>
+### <div align="center">I'm Jack, a front-end developer, husband, and dad!</div>

-- 🔭 I’m currently working on a few Udemy courses to further my understanding of native development
+- 🔭 I’m currently working on a mono-repo application at work, using React-native.
+It's a unique challenge managing native components, and making sure they work on web.

 - 🌱 I'm currently learning more about web development, primarily focusing on React and AWS

-- 🥅 2023 Goals: Become more familiar with serverless applications and using AWS for cloud-based development
+- 🥅 2025 Goals: Build more personal projects, and refine my skills now that I've got a solid base to of knowledge to work off of

 - ⚡ Fun fact: I once got funding to research NFL Combine measurements and whether they mattered to a player's success in the league!